phaedra042/arduino/garage_door/Readme.txt

 check state of door
 if door open single beep
 while door open and timer>0
+	{alarm state off
-	{check state of door
+	check state of door
-    		if double input increase counter. double input is both open and closed switches operated else counter = 0
+    		if double input increase door_open_delay. double input is both open and closed switches operated else door_open_delay = 0
         timer tick() #I am mighty - what time interval is tick? as yet to be decided timer--
-        	if counter = 10 then increase timer by 100(real numbers later) and  beep if timer= 10 then beep
+        	if door_open_delay = 10 then increase timer by 100(real numbers later) and  beep
+            if timer= 10 then beep
            }
 if timer = 0 operate door motor else noop